mathigon/textbooks/content/sequences/content.md

 of __${polygonName(k)} numbers__.

-Can you find recursive and explicit formulas for the *n*th polygonal number that as _k_ sides?
+Can you find recursive and explicit formulas for the *n*th polygonal number that has _k_ sides?
 And do you notice any other interesting patterns for larger polygons?

 :::